deref/exo/doc/guide.md

 the right thing on first use automatically.
 You can manage processes and view logs in your browser.

-If you've got multiple manifests, such as different manifests for each of dev and test.
-Or if you generally prefer command line interfaces, a typical workflow looks something like this:
+If you've got multiple manifests (such as different manifests for each of dev and test), or if you generally prefer command line interfaces, a typical workflow looks something like this:

 ```bash